Surfing-Chef/Bourbon-WP/README.md

 <body <?php body_class('type-system-geometric'); ?>>
 ```
 - copied navigation from `<!-- centered-navigation -->` to `<!-- PHP code here to ensure this header is displayed only on landing page -->` and placed it directly under the heading tag.
 I also commented out the pre-existing _<nav>_ tags and content just before `</header><!-- #masthead -->`
 - this left a broken looking theme as the navigation was looking for content in the menu.
 Created a menu containing the same nav links as Bourbon-WP 1.1.
-Note to self **WHY DID YOU DELETE THE WORDPRESS MENUS YOU'D ALREADY CREATED?**
+Note to self **WHY DID YOU DELETE THE WORDPRESS MENUS ALREADY CREATED?**
 - rebuilt navigation system referring to [notes](https://github.com/Surfing-Chef/Bourbon-WP/tree/2.1) from build 2.1
 - copied _landing.php_ from 2.1 for use in menu creation in case it didn't exist.
 I used this template in creating a new page called _Landing_ (Bourbon-WP's homepage).
 - change _functions.php_ `register_nav_menus()` to: